18F/prototype-icm/README.md

 1. In `app/queries`, create a new SQL file.
 1. Save the file, naming it with a "parameterized" report name - lowercase text, spaces replaced by dashes.
 For example, a report titled "Caseload report 1" should be saved as `caseload-report-1.sql`.
 1. Paste in the SQL code that produces the desired report.
 Reports must only produce a single table of output.
 If you have multiple tables in a report, save specify the table in the filename after the report name, like `caseload-report-1-table-1.sql`.
 1. In the SQL file, replace variable declarations with their Postgres equivalents, and replace the values themselves (the literals) with Mustache tags.
 Use simple variable names.
-These variables will be populated with values in the Cucumber tests.
+These variables will be populated with values in the acceptance tests.
 As an example, replace:

 ```sql
 var p_startyear smallint